rahuldave/ODSCe19-epp/performant.md

 ---

-# Why is this bad?
+## Why is this bad?
+Or, why pipelines?

 ```python
 from sklearn.model_selection import GridSearchCV